 It can be useful to explain to children, young people and their families that there are many benefits of eye contact.
 We might say something like:

 Looking at people’s eyes or faces (see my next point) can be helpful.
-Scientists have found it can help us feel more brave and confident with people, help us know what people want and are thinking and can help us get closer to them.
+Scientists have found it might help us feel braver and more confident with people, help us know what people want and are thinking and can help us get closer to them.
 It can help us know what to do and say in tricky situations and help us have better friendships.
+But it is not important for everyone.

-Shall we think about how you might be able to do this a bit more often?
+Would you like to think with me about how you might be able to do this a bit more often?

-- Acknowledge that it can be hard (while providing hope)
+2. Acknowledge that it can be hard (while providing hope):

 It can be helpful to let our children know that some people find this harder than others.
 For example, we might say something like.